-Everybody's Irish identity is their own and we chose to express it and celebrate it in our own separate ways, none better than the other.
-Here are a few of our favorite quotes from some of Ireland's greats on what being Irish meant to them.
+Everybody's Irish identity is their own and we choose to express it and celebrate it in our own separate ways, none better than the other.

 1. “Being Irish, he had an abiding sense of tragedy, which sustained him through temporary periods of joy.”